Archive for March, 2006

 To whom it may concern,

-I came across with interest with the advertisments that you have publicised in the mass media recently about the Miss Tourism competition that you are organizing.
-I perked up with complete rapture at the host’s voice asking me saucily, “Do YOU have it takes to represent Singapore as tourism embassador”
+I came across with interest with the advertisements that you have publicised in the mass media recently about the Miss Tourism competition that you are organizing.
+I perked up with complete rapture at the host’s voice asking me saucily, “Do YOU have it takes to represent Singapore as tourism ambassador”

 Okay, so I’m slightly shorter than 1.65m as what the terms and conditions specified and that my body shape would most definitely not put me in the modelesque category and neither do I have the fair caucasian skin that talent scouts are always fawning about.

-How could anyone vote for an embassador by how they physically look like?
+But why vote for an ambassador based upon by how they physically look like?

 Everyone here is special, and everyone has their own experiences that are special.
 Having lived here all my life, I’ve formed bonds with people here.
 I’ve experienced different cultures.
 And I’ve walked in the different senses that is unique to this country.